 Parent PLUS Loan borrowers can start making payments right away, or choose between two repayment deferment options.

-Full payments of principal and interest begin within 60 days after full disbursement of the loan.
+Full payments start after full disbursement of the loan.

 - Defer principal and interest payments until the student graduates or drops below half-time enrollment.